RoboJackets/robocup-software/doc/training2016/git.md

 # from now on, git will remember the remote and branch
 # that you've paired with your local branch!
+# See the push.default config option for more info
 ```